American Woodmark Corporation (AMWD) CEO Scott Culbreth on Q2 2021 Results - Earnings Call Transcript

 Scott Culbreth

 Yes, I’ll take the second part of the question first.
 So we’re not seeing any incremental import challenges in any of the channels at this point in time, especially these last couple of months that you just highlighted.
 Going back to the import data itself, sort of, through September, the data I saw was China’s still down almost 60%, definitely see the increases with Vietnam and Malaysia.
-But still, in total, down about 60% through that 9-month period, which is about a $375 million shortfall, and that’s where we’ve intimated there’s been opportunity created domestically for dealers distributors and the home centers to grab that share.
+But still, in total, down about 60% through that 9-month period, which is about a $375 million shortfall, and that’s where we’ve intimated there’s been opportunity created domestically for dealers, distributors and the home centers to grab that share.

 Truman Patterson